-Exhibit #1: Diana Nyad’s teleconference with skeptics, a call she and Steven Munatones organized a week after her Cuba-Florida crossing, lasted three hours and 22 minutes.
+Nyad and her supporter Steven Munatones organized a teleconference with skeptics a week after her Cuba-Florida crossing.
+The call lasted three hours and 22 minutes.
 At least that’s what she told Oprah about a month afterward, and it’s what conferees confirmed.
 Later, though, Nyad told a Washington, D.C., audience that the call lasted 13 hours.
-She informed a group in Chicago that it lasted all night.
+She informed a group in Chicago that it went all night.

 Diana Nyad has a chuckle while Oprah puzzles over the skeptics.
 Screengrab from “Fraud!
 Can you imagine?” via “Marathon Swimmer Diana Nyad on Cheating Allegations. . . .”

 “I’m not going to sit around here and pretend to you,” she once said, “that I was going to be the big Olympic champion.
 I was just a decent sprinter who had some fairy tale dreams of being the best and going to the Olympic Games.”
 But that doesn’t stop Nyad from telling a story — like she did in a commencement address at Middlebury College — about almost qualifying for the 1968 Olympic trials.
 Or from telling a similar tale — like the one in her commencement address at Lake Forest College — about swimming in the trials and almost qualifying for the Olympics.